emad-elsaid/inbox/README.md

 - it uses Ruby to run a web server on port 3000 that serves 2 pages `/send` for the camera machine and `/receive` for the receiver machine that wants to display the camera.
-- It uses WebRTC and couple STUN to start a webRTC connection
+- It uses WebRTC to start a webRTC connection
 - The local server has 4 other routes for the sender and receiver to signal each other the webRTC offer and answer.